BogdanovaIV/galactic-showdown/README.md

 ## Technologies Used

-- HTML - There are different elements, attributes and meta tags to structure content and optimize web pages for search engines.
+- HTML - There are different elements, attributes, and meta tags to structure content and optimize web pages for search engines.
 - CSS - It is used to style elements and create page layout, for animation and responsive design.
 - Javascript - It is used to change HTML depending on parameters and create a game process.
 - [Github](https://github.com/) - It is used to store versions.